skaija/susan-testing/Test/APIs/1-routing-api/1-graphiql/index.md

 **It is highly recommended to use GraphiQL.**

 [GraphiQL](https://github.com/graphql/graphiql) is a simple UI for making queries.
-Not only can you use it run queries but also for exploring GraphQL schema.
+Not only can you use it for running queries but also for exploring GraphQL schema.

 There are a few options for using GraphiQL: